 - Smartwool Mountaineering Extra Heavy Crew Socks is an extra heavy sock from Smartwool will keep you warm all winter.
 [Mens and Womens Via Amazon or REI.com]

 - SmartWool Trekking Heavy sock is a little lighter-weight option.
 [Mens and Womens Via Amazon or REI.com]

 - Smartwool NEW Men’s PhD Heavy Crew With ReliaWool is more fitted to your feet so it helps prevent blisters and they provide better arch support.
 [Mens and Womens Via Amazon or REI.com]

-- JB Icelandic -30 Below Thermal Winter Socks is made from Merion wool and they’re the best selling sock in Canda.
+- JB Icelandic -30 Below Thermal Winter Socks are made from Merion wool and they’re the best-selling sock in Canda.
 These are great for really cold temperatures but maybe a little warm for cool days.